 Geschworener II ALMOST

-Geschworener III ALMOST
+Geschworener III JA

 Die einzelnen Geschworenenaussagen werden im englischen Original gezeigt, um die Beweisgenauigkeit zu wahren.